meeech/Titanium-Mixpanel-Module/documentation/index.md

 Module to use the Mixpanel API with your Titanium Project.

-Currently only offers basic tracking functionality.
 See example/app.js for what's been implemented.

 ## Usage